 Even though Microsoft Teams is a rather flexible platform, it can still become rather problematic to manage all of the different groups at once, especially when some of them are no longer active in the first place.
 There’s also the fact that some of the groups might just be temporary in the first place, and they’ll stay unused after their purpose is served.

 Microsoft Teams reporting feature

-The obvious way out of this problem would be to clean up inactive groups on a regular basis – and, luckily enough, Microsoft Teams does have the toolset to help you with that – it’s their Teams usage report.
-It can be used to get a quick recap of how many people are using specific features of MS Teams, the number of active users, channels and messages in general, and similar numbers for each separate team.
+The obvious way out of this problem would be to clean up inactive groups on a regular basis – and, luckily enough, Microsoft Teams does have the toolset to help you with that – it’s their Microsoft Teams usage report.
+It can be used to get a quick recap of how many people are using specific features of Microsoft Teams, the number of active users, channels, and messages in general, and similar numbers for each separate team.

-It is worth noting that generating reports for Microsoft Teams requires for users to have a specific status or role: either reports reader, global admin, or a product-specific admin.
-These are the only roles that have access to a Teams Admin Panel, and thus are capable of generating these reports – even the channel owner role does not have such permissions.
+It is worth noting that generating reports for Microsoft Teams requires users to have a specific status or role: either reports reader, global admin, or product-specific admin.
+These are the only roles that have access to a Microsoft Teams Admin Panel and thus are capable of generating these reports – even the channel owner role does not have such permissions.

-Teams usage reports can be generated using the Usage reports tab, located under the Analytics & reports section of your MS Teams admin center.
-After that, you’ll see the Analytics & reports page with two tabs available – View reports and Downloads.
+Teams usage reports can be generated using the Usage Reports tab, located under the Analytics & Reports section of your Microsoft Teams admin center.
+After that, you’ll see the Analytics & Reports page with two tabs available – View reports and Downloads.
 The purpose of both of those tabs should be relatively obvious.

 There are also several other options available for this feature, such as:

 - Teams device usage – a report on which devices Microsoft Teams users are using to connect to Teams; capable of grouping information into different device types and listing each user’s activity history when it comes to accessing Microsoft Teams with different devices.